Surya-h3re/My-Notes/README.md

 THIS PROJECT USES LOCALSTORAGE TO STORE AND SHOW DATA.

 \\**ADD NOTES**//
-Use textarea to write your notes and to add the note in the site click "ADD NOTES" button, which is present below the textarea.
+Use textarea to write your title and notes and to add the note in the site click "ADD NOTES" button, which is present below the textarea.

 \\**DELETE NOTE**//